 - Key questions to consider

-- Differences between a regulated and unregulated structure
+- Differences between a regulated and unregulated PTC structures

-- The leading charter states and their characteristics
+- The leading states for PTC charters and their characteristics

 - Best practices in governance and operations